Market Segmentation 101: The Basics

 • Gather actionable insights from specific segments with surveys

-What are market segments based on?
+What are the segments based on?

-With segmentation, you distinguish consumer groups from one another based on their characteristics, including demographic, behavioral, attitudinal, or psychographic attributes.
+With segmentation, you distinguish consumer groups from one another based on their characteristics, including demographic, behavioral, or psychographic attributes.
 Each segment has its own defining attributes, called segmentation bases.

 • Behavioral attributes refer to buying habits, usage rates, technology use, or interactions with your website, app, or physical stores.
 How often do they buy products in-person versus online?
 Which social media apps do they visit most often?

 • Attitudinal attributes include perceptions and opinions related to the product category, brand(s), and context related to the business.
-Questions typically assess the level of importance or agreement with statements of relevance.
+Questions typically assess level of importance or agreement with statements of relevance.

 • Psychographic attributes include lifestyles, interests, values, opinions, and attitudes.
 How much do they value the political alignment of a brand?
 Do they choose products based on environmental friendliness or health benefits?